BossElijah/lunarvim-config/README.md

 # LunarVim config
 This is my LunarVim configuration file.

 If you want to try it out, just replace your own LunarVim config file with this.
+In order to make the config work, run `:PackerSync`, `:PackerCompile`, and `:PackerInstall` inside LunarVim.
+Then restart, and you're good to go!

 I installed the LunarVim stable version (not the rolling).